Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

 }
 ```

-If the app is opened in any other way, `GetLastNotificationIntent` returns null.
+If the app is opened in any other way, [AndroidNotificationCenter.GetLastNotificationIntent](../api/Unity.Notifications.Android.AndroidNotificationCenter.html#Unity_Notifications_Android_AndroidNotificationCenter_GetLastNotificationIntent) returns null.